SSpzcee/Asunder-PHB/phb/md/Taijutsu.md

 You grab onto an opponent, with the intent to not let go\!
 It's not a preferred method of fighting among ninja, but it does have some limited popularity amongst certain taijutsu fighters.

-Stamina: 8 if it misses, 12 if it hits
+Stamina: 8 \+ 2 \* X
 Damage: None
 Speed: 12
 Special: \+2 Accuracy

 Effects:
 You are Clinching your opponent.
+X is the number of times you've successfully initiated a grapple in this fight.

 ### **Arm Pin**